CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - Modules
 - Features
 - Phases
+- Dependencies
+- Risks
 - Future Additions Queue
+- Prompt Source where relevant

 ### CR-10.
 Source Alignment Rule
 When a shared business rule changes, keep both the Master Instruction Source and Master Implementation Plan aligned.

 ### CR-11.
 Legacy Migration and Target DB Rule
 When migrating from a live legacy MovieVirus VPS to a new VPS, treat the old VPS as a temporary entitlement source until cutover is validated.
-Prefer PostgreSQL as the VPS-2 target database.
+Prefer PostgreSQL as the target database.
 Reverse-engineer first, normalize second, migrate third.
 Preserve active subscriptions, payment history, and media delivery references where valid, but do not carry insecure legacy patterns such as plaintext token storage into the new system.

-CR-12: VPS Naming & Environment Abstraction Rule
+### CR-12.
+VPS Naming and Environment Abstraction Rule
 - Terms such as "VPS-1" and "VPS-2" are human-friendly labels used by the system owner for operational clarity only.
-- These labels MUST NOT be used in code, configuration logic, database fields, or environment-dependent conditions.
+- These labels must not be used in code, configuration logic, database fields, or environment-dependent conditions.
 - All infrastructure references must use environment-based or role-based identifiers such as:
-  - ENV=production / staging
+  - `ENV=production / staging`
-  - SERVER_ROLE=api / worker / bot / db
+  - `SERVER_ROLE=api / worker / bot / db`
-  - HOST identifiers or IP-based configs
+  - hostname, host ID, or explicit server metadata when required
 - The system must remain deployment-agnostic and portable across servers.
-- Any VS Code prompts, scripts, or implementation instructions must NOT assume awareness of "VPS-1" or "VPS-2".
+- Any VS Code prompts, scripts, or implementation instructions must not assume awareness of personal server nicknames like VPS-1 or VPS-2.

-CR-13: WebApp as Primary Management Layer
+### CR-13.
+WebApp as Primary Management Layer
-- All user/member management MUST be handled via the WebApp (Admin Panel / Backend System).
+- All user/member management must be handled via the WebApp and backend system.
-- Telegram MUST NOT be used as the source of truth for:
+- Telegram must not be used as the source of truth for:
   - user plans
   - quota
   - linked accounts